 Tuesday Advanced All Day Workshops

-HAuNTcon’s Tuesday All-day Advanced Workshops are designed to delve into a larger subject that needs more time than can be covered in a one hour seminar or even a 2 hour workshop.
-These classes are lead by our most experienced speakers and offer hours of in depth, once in a life time, one on one instruction.
-An additional fee is required for each of the classes and includes a box lunch.
+HAuNTcon’s Monday All-day Advanced Workshops are designed to delve into larger subjects that need more time than can be covered in a one hour seminar or even a 2 hour workshop.
+These classes are lead by our most experienced speakers and offer hours of in-depth, once in a life time, one on one instruction.
+An additional fee is required for each of the classes and includes breakfast and a box lunch.
 Seating is limited so sign up today.
 Times, topics and speakers are subject to change.

-These Classes are on Tuesday February 10th, from 9am to 4:30pm.
-Fee required – includes Breakfast and box lunch.
-Go to www.eHaunts.com to purchase workshops and Tuesday All Day Classes.
+For 2016 these Classes will be on Monday February 1st, from 9am to 4:30pm.
 Note: Registration to the HAuNTcon Conference is not required to attend these classes.

 Advanced All-day Workshop 1 (Fee Required) Tuesday 9:00 am-4:30 pm

 Garage of Evil Workshop (Topic And Price To Be Announced)

 by Steve O’ Connor of Garage of Evil

 Advanced All-day Workshop 2 (Fee Required) Tuesday 9:00 am-4:30 pm

 Davis Graveyard Workshop (Topic And Price To Be Announced)